 Unai Cabezón worked as Narrative Director and Programmer in Double Cross, and as Technical Director in Runbow.

-He loves running tabletop roleplaying campaigns and discussing the old Star Wars Expanded Universe.
+He loves running Dungeons & Dragons games, consuming media in strict chronological order, and discussing the Star Wars Expanded Universe.